ustudio/mogo/README.md

         self.save()
 ```

-The PolyModel.register decorator takes an optional value argument, which
-is what is used to compare to the field specified by `get_model_key` in
-the base model.
+The PolyModel.register decorator takes string argument to compare to the field specified by `get_model_key` in the base model.
 It works with the following pseudo-logic:

 * Create a new Person instance (either from the DB or __init__)
 * key = Person.get_model_key() # in this case, it's "role"